Blogs

 By harvest season, the landscape transforms into a golden sea, with the rice crops ripening under the sun. ( Source: Collected)

-The Best Time to Experience Ninh Binh Rice Fields
+The Golden and Green Seasons: When to Experience Ninh Binh Rice Fields

 Ninh Binh Rice Fields